Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

  - [k8s stuff at katacoda](https://www.katacoda.com/)

-   shoutout to [madhuakula](https://twitter.com/madhuakula) for sharing this link
+  - shoutout to [madhuakula](https://twitter.com/madhuakula) for sharing these tutes

 ### [D01T03: A little bot for a big cause](https://rootconf.talkfunnel.com/2017/7-a-little-bot-for-big-cause) by [@techgirlpooja](https://twitter.com/techgirlpooja)
 This.
 Was.
 A. Talk.
 About.
 Alice.